Ulmus minor 'Atinia Variegata': Description

+Brightwen carefully distinguishes, among field elms, between U. campestris (English elm), U. glabra Mill. (smooth-leaved elm), U. carpinifolia (narrow-leaved elm), and U. minor (small-leaved elm), so her Stanmore specimen is likely to have been, as she states, the variegated English elm cultivar, not Silver Elm.

 Pests and diseases

 'Atinia Variegata' is vulnerable to Dutch elm disease.

 Cultivation

-Variegated English Elm has been in commerce since the 18th century, and remains so in the UK, the United States, and Australia.
-In the Royal Victoria Park, Bath, in the mid-19th century it was listed as U. campestris foliis variegatis, "the variegated-leaved common English Elm".
+Variegated English elm was in commerce from the 18th century.
+In the Royal Victoria Park, Bath, it was listed in the mid-19th century as U. campestris foliis variegatis, "the variegated-leaved common English Elm".
 The Späth nursery of Berlin supplied an U. campestris fol. argenteis marginatis to the Dominion Arboretum, Ottawa, Canada in 1897, which may have been variegated English Elm, as well as an U. campestris variegata argentea (1893) and an U. campestris fol. argenteis variegatis (1899), possibly Silver Elm or Tartan Elm.
 Hillier & Sons Nursery of Winchester, Hampshire, marketed the tree in the mid-20th century as U. procera 'Argenteo-variegata'.
 U. procera 'Argenteo-variegata' or U. procera 'Variegata' was also cultivated in Sweden, where specimens may survive.

+The variegated cultivar still sold in the UK, the United States, and Australia, though sometimes labelled 'English' elm, is the field elm variety U. minor 'Argenteo-Variegata', Silver elm.

 Notable trees

 A notable specimen of variegated English Elm in Leek Wootton, Warwickshire, was the subject of an article in The Gardeners' Chronicle in 1878.
 It was probably the "fine specimen" of variegated English Elm "on the main road between Warwick and Coventry, whose suckers were as variegated as the parent", that Bean noted in the 1930s.
 The tree was still standing in the 1960s, and survives (2017) as sucker regrowth (see gallery).
 Gerald Wilkinson reported that "great specimens" of variegated English Elm could still be seen in the early 1970s at Kew, at Kenwood (near the West Gate), and in many large gardens.
 The Kenwood specimen seen by Wilkinson may have been the same tree noted there by Augustine Henry, measuring 75 feet in 1909.